AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ditaval-editor.md

 DITAVAL files are used to generate conditional output.
 In a single topic, you can add conditions using element attributes to conditionalize content.
 Then, you create a DITAVAL file wherein you specify the conditions that should be picked up to generate content, and which condition should be left out from the final output.

 Adobe Experience Manager Guides allows you to easily create and edit DITAVAL files using the DITAVAL editor.
-The DITAVAL editor retrieves the attributes \(or tags\) defined in your system, and you can use them to create or edit DITAVAL files.
-For more details about creating and managing tags in Adobe Experience Manager, view [Administering Tags](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/sites/authoring/features/tags.html?lang=en) section in Adobe Experience Manager documentation.
+The DITAVAL editor retrieves the attributes (which can be used as conditions) defined in your system, and you can use them to create or edit DITAVAL files.
+For more details about creating and managing conditions in Adobe Experience Manager, view [Administering Tags](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/sites/authoring/features/tags.html?lang=en) section in Adobe Experience Manager documentation.

 The following sections cover the options available for a DITAVAL file in Experience Manager Guides.